The RB18 and many more Red Bull vehicles set to appear in The Crew: Motorfest

 There’s quite the lineup of vehicles at The Crew: Motorfest, including some exclusive Red Bull racers.
 Let’s take a peek at what you’ll expect to see in-game.

-The Crew: Motorfest is nearly here, and with a garage of over 600 different vehicles, it’s sure to be a car enthusiast’s dream.
-There are a few special vehicles with Red Bull liveries, and even some straight from the Red Bull Racing factory, peppered throughout its roster that could shift those excitement levels to an even higher gear.
-Let’s take a look at them, starting with some returning favourites from The Crew 2.
+The Crew: Motorfest is nearly here, and with a garage of more than 600 different vehicles, it’s sure to be a car enthusiast’s dream.
+There are a few special vehicles with Red Bull liveries and even some straight from the Red Bull Racing factory peppered throughout its roster that could shift those excitement levels to an even higher gear.
+Let’s take a look at them, starting with some returning favorites from The Crew 2.

+Deep dive into the making of The Crew Motorfest by watching the video in the player below:

 2018 Peugeot 3008 DKR Maxi